Quantifying the Preferential Direction of the Model Gradient in Adversarial Training With Projected Gradient Descent: Approach

-leading to $\alpha=\text{sim}(x_{\tilde{c}(x)}-x_y, \nabla_{\ell(x)})$.
-We proceed to formulate a global metric to measure the robustness of a given model, defining it as the expected sample robustness with respect to the data distribution.
+leading to $\alpha=\textit{sim}(x_{\tilde{c}(x)}-x_y, \nabla_{\ell(x)})$.
+We proceed to formulate a global metric to measure the robustness of a given model, where the robustness is the expected sample robustness with respect to the data distribution.